Just Getting Started?

 Arrive a few minutes before the class starts

-Yoga is best practiced 1-2 ours after a light meal.
-If you do eat before class, please limit yourself to something minimal, such as a piece of fruit or a yogurt.
-Please do not bring food into the studio.
+Yoga is best practiced at least 1-2 hours after a light meal.
+If you do eat before class, please limit yourself to something minimal, such as a piece of fruit.
+Do not bring food into the studio.

 Wear comfortable, stretchy clothing.
 Avoid any clothes or jewelry that constrict movement or breathing, especially at the waist and neck.

-Trillium students may use the props provided in the entry area.
+Trillium students may use the props provided, including yoga mats.
 For most classes you will need a sticky mat, blocks, a blanket, and a strap.
 You are welcome to bring your own mat or other props if you like.

 Changing Rooms and Bathrooms